 Deploy your API

-Once you have defined what fields you want to extract, head over to the platform and press the ‘build a new endpoint’ button.
+Once you have defined what fields you want to extract, head over to the platform and press the ‘Create a new API’ button.

 You land now on the setup page.
 You can use any image you want for setting up the API, my setup looks like this:

-Once you’re ready, click on the “next step” button.
+Once you’re ready, click on the “next” button.
 We are going to specify the data types for each of the fields we want our API to extract.